osm-search/Nominatim/VAGRANT.md

 3. Import a small country (Monaco)

     You need to give the virtual machine more memory (2GB) for an import, see `Vagrantfile`.
+Otherwise 1GB is enough.

     See the FAQ how to skip this step and point Nominatim to an existing database.